5 examples of gamification that make Duolingo the best at user retention

 Want to improve your user retention metrics?
 Book a free consultation with us and see how our app gamification platform can help you!

-#3 Demonstrating genuine progress and improvement in language learning.
+#3 Demonstrating real progress in language learning

 You see this in most games as well, the first levels are easy and get you hooked on the overall game.
 As you progress the difficulty increases, but so does your skill level and motivation!